 - Once the brush is clean, spin it vigorously in the bucket to remove any remaining thinner.

 - With a brush comb, brush off any paint clinging onto the bristles.
 You should brush it following the direction of the bristles.

 - Clean any remaining solvent from the paintbrush with dish soap and running water.

-- Store the clean paintbrush into the brush jacket or the package that comes with the paintbrush when you bought it.
+- Store the clean paintbrush in the brush jacket or the package that comes with the paintbrush when you buy it.